 Spiritual Death and Rebirthing

-There were moments I felt intense gratitude that my heart has the courage to long to unite with that something unknown within me.
-Sometimes I felt the rush of excitement of what that moment will feel like when I am awakened enough to find that which I have been longing for all my life tucked right inside of me.
+There were moments I felt intense gratitude that my heart has the courage of such longing.
+Sometimes I felt the rush of excitement of what that moment will feel like when I am awakened enough to find that which I have been longing for all my life is tucked right inside of me.
 The moments when nothing worked, I cried my heart out and prayed.
 I leaned heavily on the Divine Mother and begged her to take me in her arms.
 Her soothing energy never failed me and that kept the flame of hope alive.
 The moments when I was so consumed with grief that I couldn’t even cry or pray was when Divine Grace literally descended down in some way to show me that I am not alone and refused to give up on me.

 In those moments, I knew that which I was seeking, was seeking me as well.
 And that somehow, we will find each other.